 - Damon Wayans was a really BIG deal.
 He and Marlon have always been my favorites, but I was unaware of the star status of older brother Damon in his heyday.
 Damon actually left the show because he felt that Fox was not paying him fairly despite creating and performing some of ILC’s most beloved characters.
 Only realizing what they had once it was gone, Fox offered Damon $75K per sketch to return, which he did.
 However, he only shot a few sketches before leaving again in the act of solidarity upon brother Keenen’s resignation.

-- I’m Gonna Get You Sucka, written and directed by Keenen filled a long void of black cultural expression and in 1988 was the first black film released by a major studio in 20 years.
+- I’m Gonna Get You Sucka, written and directed by Keenen, filled a long void of black cultural expression and in 1988 was the first black film released by a major studio in 20 years.
 It joined the canon alongside independent films like his co-written and starring Hollywood Shuffle and Spike Lee’s She’s Gotta Have It.

-- Robert Townsend, Keenen, Eddie Murphy, and Arsenio all came up together on the comedy scene and called themselves the Black Pack.
+- Robert Townsend, Keenen, Eddie Murphy, and Arsenio came up together on the comedy scene and called themselves the Black Pack.

 - In Living Color played an integral role in ushering hip hop into the mainstream by having rappers as guests and dancers affectionately known as The Fly Girls’ .

 - John Leguizamo almost starred on the show.
 Leguizamo wanted to perform on In Living Color but was talked out of it by his representation, who thought he should focus on doing his own thing.

 - It launched not only the careers of those in front of the camera but those behind.
 Many writers went on to produce other major hits; Kevin Bright went on to executive produce Friends.
 Larry Wilmore wrote for The Fresh Prince of Bel-Air and even hosted his own late-night show The Nightly Show.